Anopheles perplexens

 Ludlow, 1907

-Anopheles perplexens is a North mosquito in the Anopheles, first described by Ludlow in 1907.
+Anopheles perplexens is a native North American mosquito in the Anopheles, first described by Ludlow in 1907.
 It was documented in Charlotte County, Florida in 2021 during routine public health surveillance, with only a single specimen confirmed to date.
-As an Anopheles species, it belongs to the group of mosquitoes capable of transmitting Plasmodium , though specific for this species has not been established.
+As an Anopheles species, it belongs to the group of mosquitoes capable of transmitting Plasmodium , though specific competence for this species has not been established.
 The species was identified through external and confirmed via COI gene sequencing.

 Anopheles perplexens by (c) Justin Williams, some rights reserved (CC BY), uploaded by Justin Williams.
 Used under a CC-BY license.Anopheles perplexens by Justin Williams.
 Used under a CC BY 4.0 license.